 - a) System Administrators have elevated privileges on the system and are granted access by following the Enterprise Operations (EO) 9957 process which is a method used by the VA to ensure that only those who require access are granted access. - b) Call Center personnel enter information into the Veterans Crisis Line application web interface, documenting the caller information and the perceived crisis.
 These users have read/write access via the web interface.
 Call Center personnel receive access through a written request to their call center administrative officer who approves the request and forwards it to Clinical Application Coordinator (CAC).
-The CAC then creates the account with the appropriate permissions. - c) Suicide Prevention Coordinators (SPC) at local VA facilities can access the information entered into VCL by the Call Center personnel to review the information before contacting the caller for local support.
+The CAC then creates the account with the appropriate permissions. - c) Suicide Prevention Coordinators (SPC) at local VA facilities can access the information entered into VCL by the Call Center personnel in order to review the information before contacting the caller for local support.
 SPC receive access through a written request from their supervisor to the Clinical Application Coordinator.
+The CAC then creates the account with the appropriate permissions. - 8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
+Who establishes the criteria for what PII can be shared?
+There are no users from other agencies who have access to the VCL Medora Applications. - 8.1c Describe the different roles in general terms that have been created to provide access to the system?
+For example, certain users may have "read-only" access while others may be permitted to make certain amendments or changes to the information. - a) System Administrators have elevated privileges on the system and are granted access by following the Enterprise Operations (EO) 9957 process which is a method used by the VA to ensure that only those who require access are granted access. - b) Call Center personnel enter information into the Veterans Crisis Line application web interface, documenting the caller information and the perceived crisis.
+These users have read/write access via the web interface.
+Call Center personnel receive access through a written request to their call center administrative officer who approves the request and forwards it to Clinical Application Coordinator (CAC).
 The CAC then creates the account with the appropriate permissions.